rancher/docs/content/rancher/v2.x/en/installation/air-gap/install-rancher/_index.md

 {{% /accordion %}}

-If you are installing Rancher v2.3.0, the installation is complete.
+If you are installing Rancher v2.3.0+, the installation is complete.

-If you are installing Rancher prior to v2.3.0, you will not be able to use the packaged system charts.
+If you are installing Rancher versions prior to v2.3.0, you will not be able to use the packaged system charts.
 Since the Rancher system charts are hosted in Github, an air gapped installation will not be able to access these charts.
 Therefore, you must [configure the Rancher system charts]({{<baseurl>}}/rancher/v2.x/en/installation/options/local-system-charts/#setting-up-system-charts-for-rancher-prior-to-v2-3-0).

 {{% /tab %}}
 {{% /tabs %}}